-The safe abortion needs of women living with disabilities are no different than those of all women-but for many women with disabilities there are an additional series of barriers that further complicate their ability to get the information and care they need.
+The safe abortion needs of women living with disabilities are no different from those of all women-but many women with disabilities face an additional series of barriers that further complicate their ability to get the information and care they need.

 Some of these barriers begin long before the issue of abortion access arises.
 For example, it is frequently yet incorrectly assumed that people with disabilities will not become sexually active.
-This means they are often not provided with SRH information by parents, schools, friends or relatives.
-Another example is that some women (and men) with disabilities find it difficult or impossible to leave their home without assistance.
-Thus, even a simple task, such as going to a pharmacy to buy condoms or get birth control pills, may be something that they face severe constraints doing.
+This means they are often not provided with sexual and reproductive health information by parents, schools, friends or relatives.
+Another example is that some people with disabilities find it difficult or impossible to leave their home without assistance.
+Thus even a simple task, such as going to a pharmacy to buy condoms or birth control pills, may be something that presents them with severe obstacles.

-In addition, public health campaigns providing information on SRH do not reach some populations living with disabilities.
-A radio campaign will not reach people who are deaf, and billboard and newspaper ads and articles often do not reach those who are blind or have significant vision impairments.
+In addition, public health campaigns that provide information on sexual and reproductive health do not reach some populations living with disabilities.
+A radio campaign will not reach people who are deaf or hard of hearing, and billboard and newspaper ads and articles often do not reach those who are blind or have significant vision impairments.

-Going to a clinic is often complicated by the fact that the environment is not accessible, so some women living with disabilities must rely on a family member, caregiver or partner to take them or arrange for their transportation or pay for them to be seen-imposing unacceptable invasions of privacy and confidentiality.
-Compounding this, women with disabilities are at increased risk of sexual abuse and rape, and, not infrequently, those who are the abusers are also the people upon whom they rely to bring them to a clinic or pay for their care.
-And too often, women with disabilities who show up for SRH services still report that they are abused by health professionals who tell them they should not be sexually active or scold them for getting pregnant.
+Going to a clinic is often complicated by the fact that the environment is not accessible, so some people with disabilities must rely on a family member, caregiver or partner to take them, arrange for their transportation or pay for them to be seen-imposing unacceptable invasions of privacy and confidentiality.
+Compounding this, people with disabilities are at increased risk of sexual abuse and rape, and, not infrequently, those who are the abusers are also the people they rely on to bring them to a clinic or pay for their care.
+And too often, women with disabilities who show up for sexual and reproductive health services still report that they are abused by health professionals who tell them they should not be sexually active or scold them for getting pregnant.

-Barriers continue even after arrival at SRH facilities.
-Many offices and clinics are simply inaccessible with stairs, narrow doorways, inaccessible bathrooms for wheelchair users, lack of sign language interpreters or layouts that make it difficult for women who are blind to navigate.
-There is an emerging body of good information and toolkits online about making facilities-including health services-accessible for people with disabilities.
-In many places now, clinics and other organizations can consult with a local Organisation of People with Disabilities or a disability-focused NGO, to review accessibility and make improvements where needed.
+Barriers continue even after arrival at sexual and reproductive health facilities.
+Many offices and clinics are simply inaccessible, with stairs, narrow doorways, inaccessible bathrooms for wheelchair users, lack of sign language interpreters, or layouts that make it difficult for women who are blind to navigate.
+There is an emerging body of good information and toolkits online about how to make facilities-including health services-accessible for people with disabilities.
+In many places now, clinics and other organizations can consult with a local organization of people with disabilities or a disability-focused nongovernmental organization (NGO) to review their accessibility and make improvements where needed.